Donders-Institute/bidscoin/docs/plugins.rst

         def __init__(self, sourcefile: Path, _data):
             """
-            Reads the event table from a logfile
+            Reads the event table from a log file

-            :param sourcefile:  The full filepath of the logfile
+            :param sourcefile:  The full filepath of the log file
             :param data:        The run['events'] data (from a bidsmap)
             """

             super().__init__(sourcefile, _data)

-            # Parse an initial table from the Presentation logfile
+            # Parse an initial table from the Presentation log file
             self.sourcetable = pd.read_csv(self.sourcefile, sep='\t', skiprows=3, skip_blank_lines=True)

         @property